rns21/RDK_Documentation/docs/docu/nov04/ccsplmlite.md

 CcspLMLite (LAN Manager Lite) is the RDK-B component responsible for managing and monitoring LAN-side network devices and hosts connected to the gateway.
 This component serves as the primary interface for discovering, tracking, and reporting network connectivity status, device information, and traffic analytics for connected devices across WiFi, Ethernet, and MoCA interfaces.
 LMLite provides comprehensive host management capabilities including device discovery, presence detection, network traffic monitoring, and telemetry reporting.
 It implements TR-181 data model parameters for hosts management and integrates with WebPA for cloud-based management and monitoring.
 CcspLMLite acts as a centralized hub for collecting network device information from various sources and presenting a unified view through standardized TR-181 interfaces.

-CcspLMLite enables features like parental controls, device management, network analytics, and presence-based automation by maintaining real-time awareness of all connected devices and their network activity patterns.
+As a core RDK-B service, CcspLMLite enables advanced features like parental controls, device management, network analytics, and presence-based automation by maintaining real-time awareness of all connected devices and their network activity patterns.

 ```mermaid
 graph LR